ibm-cloud-docs/dl/set-up-environment.md

 directlink_api_endpoint="https://private.directlink.cloud.ibm.com"
 ```

-To verify that the variable was saved, run `echo $directlink_api_endpoint` and ensure that the response is not empty.
+To verify that the variable was saved, run `echo $directlink_api_endpoint` and make sure that the response is not empty.

 ### Step 4: Store the API version as a variable
 {: #store-api-version-variable}

-Every API request must include the `version` parameter, in the format `YYYY-MM-DD`.
+Every API request must include the `version` parameter in the format `YYYY-MM-DD`.
 Run the following command to store the version date in a variable so that it can be reused in your session.
 For more information about setting the `version` parameter, see **Versioning** in the [Direct Link API](/apidocs/direct_link#versioning).

 ```sh
 api_version="2020-03-31"